Investors are bracing for fresh shock waves in the fourth quarter from the old familiar trouble spots that have been hanging over markets.

 “The market wants to know whether things are going to fall apart or not,” said Ed Keon of Quantitative Management Associates.
 “Meaning — Is China going to really have a hard landing?
 Is Europe going to break apart?
 Is the U.S. budget problem going to result in a horrible spectacle in Washington, with the same kind of tremendous uncertainty we saw in the debt ceiling debate?
 Those are things that would have major economic impact and a major impact on earnings.”

-Stocks on Thursday got a lift after Spain disclosed its new budget with reforms that exceeded the recommendation of the EU.
+Stocks on Thursday got a lift after Spain disclosed its with reforms that exceeded the recommendation of the EU.
 U.S. employment data was also a positive factor, with revisions from the Labor Department showing that 386,000 more jobs were created in the year ending in March than it originally had reported.
 Weekly jobless claims were also smaller than expected, at 359,000.
 But other data, like durable goods was disappointing, and the final reading of second quarter GDP showed sluggish growth of just 1.3 percent.

 The Dow finished up 72 points at 13,486, giving it a gain of 4.7 percent for the quarter.
 The S&P 500 was up 13, at 1447, and it is up 6.2 percent for the quarter.
 The Nasdaq gained 1.4 percent Thursday to 3136, for a gain of nearly 7 percent for the quarter.